Skip to main content

 The name and flavor of this dish comes from the sour elements (mainly limes and fish sauce) and how you use a mortar and pestle to crush the ingredients into a paste that coats the papaya strips.

 This is one of the Thai dishes that’s synonymous with the country’s culinary identity.
 The best part of pad thai is that it’s customizable.
-You can order it with egg, shrimp, chicken, tofu, or a slew of other proteins.
+You can order it with egg, shrimp, chicken, tofu, or any other proteins.
 The stir-fried rice noodles are the hero of this Thai dish, but the bean sprouts and crushed peanuts pull their weight to provide a crunch in every bite.

 Thai food is often very affordable, and this one is no exception.
 A hearty serving will only run you 80 to 100 baht, or about $2 to $3 USD.
 That means you can order it and still have more than enough cash left over to try one of the many other Thai cuisines on this list.